Corns and Calluses

 - Corns and calluses represent 46% of foot disorders presenting to podiatric clinics and affect about 9.2 million Americans.

-- About 38 per 1,000 people are affected.
+- About 38 per 1,000 people affected

 - Calluses typically form diffusely over bony prominences or deformities where there are repetitive forces and/or frequent weight-bearing forces.
 Examples include metatarsal head deformities or from ill-fitting shoes on normal bony anatomy.
-Corns rarely form on the hands.
 Although calluses may frequently form on palmar surfaces, symptoms are rare because these surfaces are nonweight bearing.

-- Hard corns are an extreme form of callus with a keratin-based core.
-Often found on the digital surfaces and commonly linked to bony protrusions, causing skin to rub against shoe surfaces.
+- Hard corns are an extreme form of callus with a keratin-based core, which in the case of IPK, may be derived from human papillomavirus (HPV), and extraordinary pressure.
+Corns are often found on the digital surfaces and commonly linked to bony protrusions, causing skin to rub against shoe surfaces.
+Corns rarely form on the hands (1).

 - Soft corns arise from increased moisture from perspiration leading to skin maceration, along with mechanical irritation, especially between toes.